YMCA Park (Thessaloniki): Location and features

 Those commemorated by statues and monuments include Philip King of Macedon, Emmanouel Pappas leader of the Greek War of Independence in Macedonia, Manolis Andronikos archeologist and Ion Dragoumis Greek Diplomat.

 21st-century renovation

 In 2011 the Park underwent renovation work which saw the addition of a Skatepark, a Paintball field and a climbing wall and was rebranded to What's up park.

-In 2019 the Statue o Ion Dragoumis was placed in the Park.
+In 2019 the Statue of Ion Dragoumis was placed in the Park.
 In 2020 there was renovation work on the parks trails.

 Cultural Importance

 The gym area is a popular meeting place among gym enthusiasts and parkour athletes.

 Many events and demonstrations mainly regarding the environment have taken place in the park.